-Taiwanese chipmaking giant MediaTek is reportedly planning to release its first 6nm G-series chip by the third quarter of the year.
+Taiwanese chipmaking giant MediaTek is reportedly planning to release its first 6nm G-series chip by the year’s third quarter.

 The new G-series 6nm chip will have two Cortex-A76 cores running above 2.0 GHz and six Cortex-A55 cores powering at 2.0 GHz.

-As per the performance capabilities of the new MediaTek chip, it is capable of handling cameras with resolutions up to 108MP, 2K video recording at 30fps, and a few other metrics similar to the latest G96 iteration.
+As per the new MediaTek chip’s performance capabilities, it can handle cameras with resolutions up to 108MP, 2K video recording at 30fps, and a few other metrics similar to the latest G96 iteration.

 MediaTek is also planning to launch the Dimensity 8100 chip on March 1 as an overclocked version of the 8000.

-The 8100 is being launched possibly due to its predecessor’s CPU frequencies being on the more “conservative” side.
+The 8100 is being launched possibly due to its predecessor’s CPU frequencies being more “conservative”.

 The Dimensity 8100 will have an octa-core CPU, with the four Cortex-A78 performance cores clocked at 2.75 GHz.
 The Dimensity 8000 comprises 4x Cortex-A78 (2.75 GHz) and 4x Cortex-A55 (2.0 GHz) CPU cores.